 Social media blackout: One tap blocks all social media platforms for 12 hours.
 Irreversible once activated.
 For those nights when you know social media is your trigger.

 Yes.
-Over 40 dating platforms are blocked by default, including both websites and web apps.
+Over 40 dating platforms are blocked by default, including Tinder, Bumble, Hinge, and more.

 If you decide you need access to a dating platform, the unblock request takes 3 days to activate.
-This delay prevents impulsive decisions driven by a moment of weakness.
+This impulse-resistant time delay prevents decisions driven by a moment of weakness.
 Re-enabling the block is instant.

 Cool-off protection automatically detects seeking behavior.
 If you hit 15 blocked pages within 15 minutes, Peace of Mind recognizes that pattern and pauses all browsing for 20 minutes.